 Sketchnotes for my upcoming book on creativity – Rest and Burnout

 I opted for a relaxed timeline, and didn’t start “building interest” for the book right away.
 I won’t be “building interest” for a while.
-Instead, I focused on planning and writing, now I’m focused on editing it, and then I’ll be focused on illustrating it, and then I’ll start preparing the ground for marketing.
+Instead, I focused on planning and writing first, now I’m focused on editing it, and then I’ll be focused on illustrating it, and then I’ll start preparing the ground for marketing.

 I wanted to give my Muse all the bandwidth she needed to do this project right, and we’ll worry about marketing later.